nanorobocop/worldping/README.md

 Visualization of the results of scanning could be done on top of it.
 For example, using [Hiblert curve](https://en.wikipedia.org/wiki/Hilbert_curve).

+## Features

+* Concurrency controlled by Load Average on the host

 ## Related links

 * https://en.wikipedia.org/wiki/Hilbert_curve